Updated April 10, 2018

 2007: Signed with the Revolution on March 7 after a strong preseason while on trial with the club…Did not make an appearance with the first team, but did play in six Reserve League games…Tallied a 2-3-0 record with one shutout and a 1.40 goals against average.

 CLUB CAREER OUTSIDE OF MLS: Spent the 2011 season with the NASL’s Carolina RailHawks…Started 28 matches and helped lead Carolina to the regular season NASL championship…Recorded a 17-8-3 record and was named to the NASL Best XI…Posted eight shutouts.

-PERSONAL: Attended Mills E. Godwin High School in Richmond, Va. …He and his wife, Britney, have a son and a daughter…Fan of University of North Carolina basketball and country music…Longtime friends with New England Patriots kicker Stephen Gostkowski.
+PERSONAL: Attended Mills E. Godwin High School in Richmond, Va. …He and his wife, Britney, have three children…Fan of University of North Carolina basketball and country music…Longtime friends with New England Patriots kicker Stephen Gostkowski.